ADHD and Setting SMART Goals

 T = Thrilling (Thrilling?)

 Yes, Thrilling.
 Some people use Timely instead, but I like Thrilling better.
-It provides the extra oomph you need to stay motivated.
+It provides the extra oomph you need to stay motivated and meet your personal goals.

 I first learned this acronym in the late fall, a few years ago.
 At the time, I wanted to keep exercising but it was getting too cold to continue biking.
 This was before Wii Fit, and I never did like the gym.
 Running seemed like a good choice, but it can be so dull — at least, it seemed that way to me.
 I dreaded it.